 - Prevent avoidable Emergency Department use, hospitalization, and alternate level of care and premature institutionalization

-- Improve clinical efficiencies in acute care
+- Improve clinical efficiencies in acute care and other settings

 - Improve patient outcomes